 Combine all ingredients and mix well.

-Form into patties and refrigerate for an hour to ensure that they will set up and not crumble apart.
+Form into patties and refrigerate for 30 minutes to an hour to ensure that they will set up and not crumble apart.

 Frequently Asked Questions